MicrosoftDocs/visualstudio-docs/docs/ide/how-to-specify-an-application-icon-visual-basic-csharp.md

 ::: moniker range="<=vs-2019"

-1. In Solution Explorer, choose a [project node](use-solution-explorer.md#solution-explorer-ui) (not the Solution node).
+1. In Solution Explorer, select a [project node](use-solution-explorer.md#solution-explorer-ui) (not the Solution node).

 1. On the menu bar, select **Project** > **Properties**.